Friday, January 27, 2023

 Teaching

-My name is Tan Lam.
-I have been teaching high school math and science for 26 years.
-Prior to becoming a teacher, I was a research scientist and a graduate student at Dartmouth Medical School working on T cell responses to retroviruses (research & publications).
-My research was published in many professional medical journals such as American Journal of Medical Genetics, Journal of General Virology, Cellular Immunology, Viral Immunology, and Experimental Cell Research.
-Collectively, I had ten years of experience in medical research.
+My name is Tan Lam, and I have been teaching high school math and science for 26 years.
+Before becoming a teacher, I spent ten years as a research scientist, including graduate studies at Dartmouth Medical School, where I investigated T cell responses to retroviruses.
+My research was published in respected medical journals, including the American Journal of Medical Genetics, Journal of General Virology, Cellular Immunology, Viral Immunology, and Experimental Cell Research.
+I hold a Master’s Degree in Biochemistry from Dartmouth College.

-As my teaching career winds down, I have begun to think about what legacy I will leave behind when my life has passed.
-What is my final dream?
-In 2019, the Washington State Board of Education approved the Tu Luong Medical Mission Foundation to establish the Seattle Mini Medical School (SMMS), which provides full curriculum for grades 6-12.
-SMMS will be a blended learning college preparatory school that focuses on STEM, Medicine, and Medical Mission.
-SMMS is designed for students who are serious about pursuing a career in medicine.
+As my teaching career winds down, I have been reflecting on the legacy I want to leave.
+In 2019, the Washington State Board of Education approved the Tu Luong Medical Mission Foundation to establish the Seattle Mini Medical School (SMMS).
+SMMS provides a full curriculum for grades 6–12, blending STEM education with medicine and medical mission.
+It is designed for students serious about careers in healthcare.

-SMMS provides a way to expose high school students to the basic science of medicine and clinical skills early on in their education.
-Our medical mission will provide students with clinical experiences that instill compassion and help students understand the true meaning of medicine and service.
-My final chapter of Dreams from Vietnam is to guide, encourage, and educate the future physicians, dentists, pharmacists, nurses, and other healthcare professionals to have compassion for the poor and needy both locally and globally.
+Through SMMS, students gain early exposure to the science of medicine, clinical skills, and real-world medical experiences that foster compassion and service.
+My ultimate goal is to guide, encourage, and educate future physicians, dentists, pharmacists, nurses, and other healthcare professionals to care deeply for the poor and needy, both locally and globally.

 Contact